A Fixed-Parameter Algorithm for the Kneser Problem: Introduction

 that is agreeable to all agents, and that this bound is tight in the worst case.
 They initiated the study of the $\Agree$ problem that given an oracle access to the utility functions of the $\ell$ agents, asks to find a subset $S \subseteq [m]$ that satisfies the worst-case bound given in~\eqref{eq:agreeable_size} and that is agreeable to all agents (see Theorem~\ref{thm:MS} and Definition~\ref{def:Agree}).
 Note that for instances with $\ell \geq m$, the collection $[m]$ forms a proper solution.

 Interestingly, the proof of~\cite{ManurangsiS19} for the existence of a solution to the $\Agree$ problem relies on the chromatic number of Kneser graphs.
 In fact, the proof implicitly shows that the $\Agree$ problem is efficiently reducible to the $\KneserP$ problem, hence the $\KneserP$ problem is at least as hard as the $\Agree$ problem.
 An alternative existence proof, based on the Consensus Halving theorem~\cite{SimmonsS03}, was given by the authors of~\cite{GoldbergHIMS20}.
-Their approach was applied there to show that the $\Agree$ problem can be solved in polynomial time when the utility functions of the agents are additive and when the number $\ell$ of agents is a fixed constant.
+Their approach was applied there to show that the $\Agree$ problem can be solved in polynomial time on instances with additive utility functions and on instances in which the number $\ell$ of agents is a fixed constant.
 The complexity of the problem in the general case is still open.